Your entire experience and quality of life hinge on your ability to clear and control the mind.

-This is a powerful tool because it is forcing your to direct your attention and to ignore the outside thoughts.
-More importantly, it is engaging you with your own body, physicality and surroundings.
+This is a powerful tool because it is forcing you to direct your attention and to ignore the outside thoughts.
+More importantly, it is engaging you with your own body, physicality, and surroundings.
 And when you do this, your sensations become richer and more vivid.

 Eventually, if you keep practicing this skill, you should get to the point where you can begin to become more mindful and more present at will – even while moving and engaging in other tasks.
 That means just taking a moment to actually look at the world around you.
 Pausing to see what you can hear.
 And fixing your posture.
 It means not getting so caught up in your own thoughts that you let life pass you by, or that you live in a constant state of stress and anxiety.

 Once you can do this, then you will find that nothing can stir you in quite the same way unless you want it to.
 You can always just enjoy being in the moment and forget the past and the future for a time.
 You can enjoy living and taste the amazing taste of that chocolate biscuit while that email sits there in your outbox completely unsent.

 This is the key to happiness: you can choose to react positively instead of negatively.
 You can choose to view things as a challenge or an amusing hiccup instead of a serious threat.
 But it is also the key to unlocking your full potential so you perform better and achieve more!